What is the Swedish Right of Public Access?

 Can I pick mushrooms, berries and flowers in Sweden?

 One of the great joys of being out in the forests of Sweden is the rich carpets of flowers and berries which cover the forest floor, and the wide variety of mushrooms available at different times of year.
 Looking for and gathering this forest bounty is a popular activity for Swedes and visitors alike.
-If you are particularly interested in this forest pastime, you may wish to take a look at our Autumn Forest Gold experience.
+Many of our Summer Active Accommodation experiences offer good possibilities for foraging.

 You are permitted to pick flowers, berries and mushrooms for private use, but must avoid protected species and should also use your discretion for other fragile species which may not yet be formally protected.
 There may be local restrictions in place if a particular species is vulnerable in that area.
 Protection for plants and animals is usually absolute – you are not permitted to disturb them in any way, even within the grounds of your house.
 In other cases, protected may be partial, so that certain flowers can be picked for private use, but not dug up by the roots.
 If a property is abandoned and there are no standing buildings, it is permitted for you to collect fruit, e.g. apples, raspberries, gooseberries, etc. from the abandoned orchard.